Explore Categories

 Ledger Outstanding

-The Ledger Outstandings report displays the details of the outstanding receivables – Opening Amount, Pending Amount, Due Date, and Overdue days for the selected party.
+The Ledger Outstandings report displays the details of the outstanding receivables – Opening Amount, Pending Amount, Due Date and Overdue days for the selected party.
 All the sales entries recorded bill-wise or without any bill references and the corresponding receipt entries recorded are displayed in this report.
-You can settle the outstanding amount from your party using the report.
+You can settle the outstanding

 In this section